-The Company's annual incentive plan has two independent, pre-determined and equally weighted metrics to measure the Company's success and payouts under such plan: (1) working capital as a percentage of revenue ("Working Capital") and (2) EBITDA percentage ("EBITDA").
+The Company's annual incentive plan has two independent, pre-determined metrics to measure the Company's success and payouts under such plan: (1) working capital as a percentage of revenue ("Working Capital") and (2) EBITDA percentage ("EBITDA").
 Working capital is defined as current assets (excluding cash) less current liabilities (excluding short-term borrowings).
+EBITDA means earnings before interest, taxes, depreciation and amortization.
+EBITDA excluding other costs (referred to as "EBITDA" within this document) is reconciled in the Company's 2019 Form 10-K to the most comparable GAAP financial measure.
+This financial measure excludes the impact of certain other amounts and is not calculated in accordance with GAAP.

-Substantially all corporate exempt employees of the Company, including executive officers, are eligible to participate in the Company's annual incentive plan in 2018, aligning a portion of each employee's cash compensation with Company performance.
+Substantially all corporate exempt employees of the Company, including executive officers with the exception of Mr. Alario, are eligible to participate in the Company's annual incentive plan in 2019, aligning a portion of each employee's cash compensation with Company performance.
+Pursuant to the terms of Mr. Alario's employment agreement with the Company to serve as Interim Chief Executive Officer, he is not eligible to participate in the Company's annual incentive plan.